 • The flight is long: to help you sleep, you might take a sleeping mask and earplugs on board.

-• Take a day bag with you in which to keep all the items you’ll need during the day, such as medication, sunscreen, water, snacks, a light jersey, spare batteries for your camera, your bible etc.
+• Take a day bag with you in which to keep all the items you’ll need during the day, such as medication, sunscreen, water, snacks, a light jersey, your bible etc.

 • What you pack to wear depends on the season.
 Most pilgrimages go between April and late October.
 Light clothing will be appropriate for that time, but outside the high summer months — June to August — take a warm top or jacket for the evenings.
 Between November and March you will need warmer clothing and raincoat in Jerusalem, where it can even snow inn winter, but light clothing for Galilee and the desert.

 • Be aware that most churches have a dress code: no bare shoulders or low-cut skirts for women, no bare legs for men.